hifra01/PBO1-Project/README.md

     ```raw
     pip install -r requirements.txt
     ```
+3. Use MySQL and import ```aplikasiwisata.sql```

-3. Copy dbconfig-example.yaml to pbo1-project/ and rename it to dbconfig.yaml, then fill all the field with your database settings.
+4. Copy dbconfig-example.yaml to pbo1-project/ and rename it to dbconfig.yaml, then fill all the field with your database settings.